County Waterford Ireland · Co. Waterford · Ballysaggart Save · Share

 By car

-Lismore to Ballysaggart is about eight kilometres on the R668.
-From Cappoquin allow ten minutes.
-Fermoy in Cork is roughly twenty-five kilometres west on the N72 and the back roads.
+Lismore to Ballysaggart is about eight kilometres on the R666 toward Fermoy.
+From Cappoquin allow fifteen minutes.
+Fermoy in Cork is roughly twenty-five kilometres west.
+The Towers Walk car park is signposted off the R666 between Lismore and the village.

 By bus

 No regular bus service to the village itself.
-The Lismore stops on the Waterford–Cork routes are the nearest.
+The nearest scheduled stops are at Lismore, on the Waterford to Cork routes.
+Check Local Link Waterford for any rural service into the parish.

 By train

 No train.
-Nearest is Mallow (Cork–Dublin line), about forty-five minutes by road.
+The nearest station is Mallow in Cork, on the Dublin to Cork line, roughly forty-five minutes by road.